 Studies done in the Meramec Formation in Central Oklahoma and the Woodbine Formation of East Texas will be highlighted for the SOM process’s ability to find the best reservoir through the statistical analysis of seismic attributes.
 Then, converting the neural clusters into Geobodies, calculations can be made to determine reservoir size and reserve estimates.
 A statistical tool is also embodied to show how the neural patterns can be compared to distinct petrophysical rock properties to confirm the presence of the reservoir.

-Deborah is very active in the geological community.
+Deborah has been very active in the geological community.
 She is past national President of SIPES (Society of Independent Professional Earth Scientists), past President of the Division of Professional Affairs of AAPG (American Association of Petroleum Geologists), Past Treasurer of AAPG and Past President of the Houston Geological Society.
-She is currently the incoming President of the Gulf Coast Association of Geological Societies (GCAGS) and is a member of the GCAGS representation on the AAPG Advisory Council.
+She is also Past President of the Gulf Coast Association of Geological Societies and just ended a term as one of the GCAGS representatives on the AAPG Advisory Council.
 Deborah is also a DPA Certified Petroleum Geologist #4014 and DPA Certified Petroleum Geophysicist #2.
-She is active in the Houston Geological Society, South Texas Geological Society and the Oklahoma City Geological Society (OCGS).
+She belongs to AAPG, SIPES, Houston Geological Society, South Texas Geological Society and the Oklahoma City Geological Society (OCGS).

 Frac hits are a form of fracture-driven interference that occurs when newly drilled wells communicate with existing wells during a completion job.
 In most cases, frac hits leave a negative production impact.
 Understanding the main causes of frac hits is complicated and at the same time crucial for optimizing the net profit value of a well pad.
 Frac hits happen due to a combination of different parameters such as depletion and stress history, inter-well spacing, completion design, and rock characteristics.
 The available physics-based diagnostics workflows produce outputs with a high degree of uncertainty.
 These approaches also are unable to handle a database beyond a single well or a few stages.
 We developed a data-driven approach based on the pattern recognition capabilities of machine learning techniques to characterize and aid understanding of the root causes of frac hits in a well pad during a completion job.
 The approach was applied to a field data set and indicated that frac hits can be quantitatively attributed to operational or subsurface parameters such as spacing or depletion.
 A better understanding of frac hits will help to optimize well spacing and completion design parameters and consequently improve hydrocarbon recovery and maximize the return on capital investment.